FeruzaShokirjonovna/quiz-app/README.md

 ### Validation tests

 - HTML, CSS and JavaScript codes where all tested jigsaw.w3.org / validator.w3.org / jshint.com
 - JShint was used to test the the JavaScript code, there was 1 undefined variable for question which is in questions.js folder, there were a number of warnings for 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 The warnings are be removed by include a commented out line at the top of the file /*jshint esversion: 6 */.
+Also, there were two unused variable warnings, the reason for that is these variables are being called from HTML.

 HTML Validation Image: